 - 1. Does the project minimize adverse effects on cultural resources?
 N/A - 2.
 Does the project maintain or improve ecosystem function?
 No - 3.
 Is the project expected to be completed by 2022?
 Yes - 4.
 Best project for the intended purpose: Please select the score below that best reflects your project, and provide a justification of how you arrived at your score. - High: - Environmental: This project eliminates potential sources of contamination near an unnamed seasonal creek.
 The anticipated appropriate environmental document will be a Categorical Exemption (Replacement). - 2.
 Social: This project removes a potential source of contamination from an unnamed seasonal creek, but traverses between multiple homes.
 It is anticipated the environmental and infrastructure benefits of the project will offset the inconvenience from construction activities for the ratepayers. - 3.
-Economic: The proposed project had the best cost/benefit ratio.

-- High

-- 1. Regulatory barriers would be minimal.

-- 2. Environmental documentation would be a Categorical Exemption (Replacement).

-- 3. Permitting would not be required.

-- 4. Controversy potential is medium.
+Economic: The proposed project had the best cost/benefit ratio. - 5.
+Minimize implementation risk - High - 1.
+Regulatory barriers would be minimal. - 2.
+Environmental documentation would be a Categorical Exemption (Replacement). - 3.
+Permitting would not be required. - 4.
+Controversy potential is medium.

-Mokelumne/Amador/Calaveras (MAC) Integrated Regional Water Management Plan Update Project Information Sheet
+Mokelumne/Amador/Calaveras (MAC) Integrated Regional Water Management Plan Update Project Information Sheet surrounding areas in the vicinity of Highway 88, Amador County